eejd/BonVision/docs/_info/Home.md

 ---
-title: "BonVis/BonVision/ion"
+title: "BonVision - Making Visual Environments"
 redirect_from: /info/Home
 excerpt: "A quick start guide to installing and running the Bonsai editor."
 last_modified_at:
 author_profile: true
 ---

-# BonVision   -    Making Visual Environments

-## Welcome to the BonVision wiki!

 BonVision is an open-source closed-loop visual environment generator developed by the [Saleem Lab](www.saleemlab.com) and [Solomon Lab](www.solomonlab.info) at the [UCL Institute of Behavioural Neuroscience](http://www.ibn.ucl.ac.uk/) in collaboration with [NeuroGears](https://neurogears.org/).